driv/driv.github.io/_drafts/2026-02-10-victoriametrics-mixins.markdown

 kubectl apply -f manifests.yaml
 ```

+## Test it out

+You can test this setup locally on [Kind](https://kind.sigs.k8s.io/), head over to [driv/blog-victoriametrics-mixin-example](https://github.com/driv/blog-victoriametrics-mixin-example) and follow the README.

 ## Conclusion

 Switching the backend from Mimir/Alloy to VictoriaMetrics was surprisingly painless thanks to the Mixins.
 The abstractions work!